 The next day, I pass these workers one more time.
 They’re so primed, all four guys have a dance-off!

 After our final show, our organizer and clown troop member Albina Matuzko shares some food for thought:

 “We’re changing the way Sint Marteens thinks about clowns,” she says.
-That sounded a little grandiose to me at first.
-But I just listened.
+This sounds a little grandiose to me at first.
+But I just listen.
 “We went to nearly all the schools on the island, both the Dutch and French sides.
 They hardly ever see a clown.
 To most, a clown just gives away balloons.”

-That is an interesting point.
-It’s a small island, and we had been all over it.
-Wherever we were, we would run into people who had seen us perform, or at least heard about the show.
-Albina continued: “At first, people had little understanding of clowns.
+This is an interesting point.
+It’s a small island, and we’ve been all over it.
+Wherever we go, we run into people who have seen us perform, or at least heard about the show.
+Albina continues: “At first, people had little understanding of clowns.
 Now they see what we can do.
 They see how clowns lift spirits.
 And you helped me, as a clown teacher.
 I’m hopeful that I’ll get more students.
 After working with the three of you, who all have a different style, I have much more to show them.”

 These are very generous words from Albina.
-She made wonder about what will happen after our visit.
+She makes me wonder about what will happen after our visit.
 Could the Clowns Without Borders tour, combined with Albina’s vision, get more locals spreading joy and laughter with things as simple as a goofy smile and a red nose?